daniel-sunyou-li/TTTT_TMVA_DNN/README.md

 If the script is called with the `-v` flag, then for each folder, the number of times each variable is used in a seed as well as the name of each failed job will be displayed.

-In all cases, the number and percent of finished and failed jobs will be printed, as well as the number of submitted seeds.
+In all cases, the number and percent of finished, failed, and unstarted jobs will be printed, as well as the number of submitted seeds.

 Example Usage:
 To display verbose information about the folders `condor_log_23.June.2020` and `condor_log_17.June.2020` the syntax would be: `python folders.py -v condor_log_23.June.2020 condor_log_17.June.2020`